SayLending.com Financial Network

 Their home equity builds up quickly in a shorter period giving them additional financing options for buying a car, paying for college, saving for retirement, etc.

-• Compare the cost difference between the 15 Year and 30 Year Fixed Rate Mortgage:
+Compare the cost difference between the 15-Year and 30-Year fixed rate mortgage:

 Other Repayment Terms

-other than the standard 15-year and 30-year term.
+Some lenders may offer other repayment terms other than the standard 15-year and 30-year term.

-Other terms may include: 10-Year, 20-Year, 25-Year, and in some cases, 40- and 50-Year terms.
+• and in some cases, 40- and 50-Year terms.

 General rule to remember: